 View the Jacobite Steam Train crossing the Glenfinnan Viaduct

-For this option we have an early start at 8am and journey straight from Inverness to Glenfinnan (with restrooms stops) to arrive in time to catch the Jacobite Steam Train crossing the viaduct around 10.45am.
+For this option it is still a 9 hour tour but we have an earlier start at 8am and journey straight from Inverness to Glenfinnan (with restrooms stops) to arrive in time to catch the Jacobite Steam Train crossing the viaduct around 10.45am.
 After time around Glenfinnan we take a more leisurely journey back to Inverness enjoying scenic stops at Inverlochy Castle, Fort Augustus and Loch Ness along with the stunning landscapes of the Great Glen.